ios-public-workshops/NewsFetcherWorkshops/README.md

 ## Prerequisites

 Required
-- Knows basic coding types & structures (Int, String, Bool, Array)
+- Knows basic coding types & structures (Int, String, Bool, Array, for loop, switch statement)

 Recommended
 - Knows how to use Git AND has an account
-- MacBook with Xcode 10.2 installed (Swift 5.0 supported)
+- MacBook with Xcode 10 or later installed

 Nice to have
 - iPhone, iPad or iPod Touch